-I have been making my own homemade chili seasoning for almost ten years now.
+I have been making my own homemade chili seasoning for over fifteen years now.
 I used to buy the packets from the grocery store, but as soon as I discovered this recipe I was hooked.
 The beauty of this is that it’s really just a flavor base to build off of.
-You make this mix, then when cooking up your chili, feel free to doctor it however you please.
+You make this homemade chili seasoning mix, then when cooking up your chili, feel free to doctor it however you please.
 Make it hotter, add some green pepper, maybe a secret ingredient passed down for generations, or just eat it like it is.

-The recipe I’m giving you below is for ONE pound of ground beef.
+The homemade chili seasoning recipe I’m giving you below is for ONE pound of ground beef.
 I always double it due to the size of our family.
 This is one of our favorite dinner ideas using ground beef.

-I’m also going to show you how to make several batches of this recipe so that you won’t have to pull out the measuring spoons every time you make a pot of chili.
-I usually make 5 or 6 batches to store in the cabinet, but when putting this last one together I ran low of dried minced onion, so I went with three instead.
+I’m also going to show you how to make several batches of this chili seasoning so that you won’t have to pull out the measuring spoons every time you make a pot of chili.
+I usually make 5 or 6 batches of my homemade chili seasoning to store in the cabinet.

 - First, set out one bowl for each batch you plan to make.